 The agency/department inventory clerk or designated receiver will write in the date received, the quantity received, and note any defect in condition on the purchase order that is used as a stock receive report.
 The same procedure will be used to acknowledge receipt of services other than regular recurring services, such as utilities.
 If goods are to be returned to the vendor, agencies/departments will prepare a Returned Stock Report, STD.
 108.

-The original stock received report, or signed copy of the order used as a stock received report will be forwarded directly to the accounting office on the day the goods are received.
+The original stock received report, or signed copy of the order used as a stock received report will be forwarded directly to the accounting office on the day the goods are received

 These documents will provide the accounting officers with information as to the identity, condition, and net quantities of goods received.
 The accounting officer will compare the stock received report to the purchase order and invoice.
 If these documents are not available for comparison, claims will not be processed for payment.
 The accounting office will indicate on its copy of the stock received report: